Stellahhh/Infection/README.md

 3. choose "host" for one, and "client" for the other
 4. start playing the game!
 Each player will control their real character

+5. <b>Adding NavMesh Surface to Newly Generated Terrain</b>

+- Implemented terrain splitting:
+    - The original terrain is split into four equal parts.
+    - The original terrain is destroyed after splitting.
+- After the new terrains are created, each of them automatically generates a new NavMesh Surface.
+    - AI Zombies can navigate on these new terrains.
+    - The NavMesh Surface is baked dynamically after splitting.

+6. <b>AI Zombies Chase Humans When Close</b>

+- Improved zombie AI behavior:
+    - Previously, zombies only chased humans if they were within a specific distance.
+    - Now, if a human enters a zombie’s detection range, zombies will immediately start chasing them.
+- Implemented using NavMeshAgent and real-time tracking to ensure smooth chasing.

+7. <b>Randomly Turning 1 of 4 Terrains Red & Destroying Characters</b>

+Every 5 seconds, one random terrain turns red.
+The remaining terrains turn green.
+If any humans or zombies are inside the red terrain, they are destroyed instantly.
+Implemented by checking X & Z coordinates of objects instead of using physics collisions.
+This ensures a smooth destruction system without relying on colliders.